manglabs/manzoid-blog/source/tech-questions/front-end-questions.md

 ##### Inheritance

-* How does inheritance work in JavaScript.
+* How does inheritance work in JavaScript?
 * What are some useful inheritance patterns in JavaScript?

 ##### Events